You are here: Urology Textbook > Surgery (procedures) > Ureteroureterostomy

 Analgesia:

-With a combination of NSAIDs and opioids, a peridural anesthesia facilitates postoperative pain management.
+Analgesics with a combination of NSAIDs and opioids.
+Peridural anesthesia facilitates postoperative pain management.

 Drains and catheters:

-The retroperitoneal drainage is removed if the daily drainage volume is well below 50 ml, Bladder catheter additional 1–2 days or 3–5 day in total, ureteral stent 2–4 weeks.
+Remove the retroperitoneal drainage if the daily drainage is below 50 ml.
+The bladder catheter stays additional 1–2 days or 3–5 days in total, and the ureteral stent for 2–4 weeks.

 Complications of Ureteroureterostomy

-Bleeding, infection, urinoma, recurrent ureteral stricture, loss of kidney function, injury to adjacent organs (liver, spleen, pancreas).
+Bleeding, infection, urinoma, recurrent ureteral stricture, loss of kidney function, injury to adjacent organs (bowel, liver, spleen, pancreas).

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z